-Kentik Firehose uses a client binary, called KTranslate, to listen to HTTP(s) traffic from the Kentik platform and perform the desired transformations to deliver the data in the format that the customer’s system can ingest.
+Kentik Firehose uses a binary, called KTranslate, also available as an open source project, to listen to HTTP(s) traffic from the Kentik platform and perform the desired transformations to deliver the data in the format that the customer’s system can ingest.

 The Kentik Network Observability Cloud provides vast and rich network observability via KTranslate from all networks — on-prem, public clouds, and the internet.
 Examples of exported data include:

 Kentik KTranslate offers multiple consumption options for the data exported, such as:

 With Kentik Firehose, customers can export Kentik’s rich network data to the New Relic platform to enhance the understanding of application performance in the context of network conditions.
 This integration enables network and DevOps teams to collaborate detecting and geo-locating network threats affecting their applications, and to understand the role of cloud infrastructure on application performance.
 They will be able to troubleshoot application performance degradations in an expedited manner — critical in complex network environments such as distributed services in cloud deployments.
 Learn more about the New Relic integration.